SimonDar/Capjet-Orientation-Control-System/README.md

 - **Gyroscope Rotations**: The inputs represent the rotational speed of the system in **degrees per second** using two axes of rotation:
   - **RightLeft/Y Rotation**: Monitors the rotation along the Y-axis (left to right movement of the ROV).
-  - **FrontBack/X Rotation**: Monitors the rotation along the X-axis (front to back movement of the ROV).
+  - **FrontBack/X Rotation**: Monitors the rotation along the X-axis (back to front movement of the ROV).

 For testing purposes, manual input controls are provided to simulate gyroscope readings for the X (FrontBack) and Y (RightLeft) axes.
 This allows the operator to observe how the system responds under various rotation speeds without requiring an actual gyroscope.

+## Outputs

+- **Thruster Signals**: The outputs consist of four signals, each controlling one of the ROV's thrusters:
+  - **Front Left Thruster**: The output signal that adjusts the power applied to the front-left thruster.
+  - **Front Right Thruster**: The output signal that controls the front-right thruster.
+  - **Back Left Thruster**: The output signal for the back-left thruster.
+  - **Back Right Thruster**: The output signal for the back-right thruster.

+These signals are represented by the Thruster Gauges on the front panel, displaying real-time adjustments based on the rotational feedback from the gyroscope.
+The outputs can be connected directly to the respective thrusters, providing precise corrective actions to maintain the ROV's stability.

 ### Threshold Parameters

-- **Tolerance Level**: This parameter represents the natural noise in the underwater environment, such as slight water movement or sensor inaccuracies.
-The system disregards any rotational speed within this range, preventing unnecessary thruster adjustments.
-It ensures that the system only responds to significant rotational changes.
+- **Tolerance Level**: This parameter accounts for natural noise in the underwater environment, such as sensor inaccuracies.
+The system ignores any rotational speed within this range, preventing unnecessary thruster adjustments and ensuring that it only responds to significant rotational changes.
-- **Out of Bounds Level**: This is the maximum allowable rotational speed of the ROV.
-If the detected rotational speed exceeds this threshold, the system halts operations to prevent damage or instability.
-This is typically set high enough to catch extreme external forces or malfunctions.
+- **Out of Bounds Level**: This parameter defines the maximum safe rotational speed for the ROV.
+If the detected speed exceeds this limit, the system halts operations to prevent damage or instability.
+The threshold is usually set high enough to account for extreme external forces or malfunctions.
 - **Output Amplifier**: This parameter scales the corrective output signals sent to the thrusters.
 It allows the system to fine-tune the magnitude of thruster response based on the degree of detected rotation.

 ---